 “To inspire our Commanders, both by Land and Sea, and all under them, with that Wisdom and Fortitude which may render them fit Instruments, under the Providence of Almighty God, to secure for these United States, the greatest of all human Blessings, Independence and Peace: That it may please him, to prosper the Trade and Manufactures of the People, and the Labor of the Husbandman, that our Land may yield its Increase: To take Schools and Seminaries of Education, so necessary for cultivating the Principles of true Liberty, Virtue and Piety, under his nurturing Hand; and to prosper the Means of Religion, for the promotion and enlargement of that Kingdom, which consisteth ‘in Righteousness, Peace and Joy in the Holy Ghost.’”

 For Christians, Thanksgiving Day remains a vital connection to our founding heritage as a nation founded by Christians who sought a “city on a hill” to shine the light of the Gospel to the ends of the earth.
-God blessed that vision and that covenant made between our Pilgrim forebears and Himself.
-It remains for church, each family, each believer to take a stand on that Day granted unto us as a national day of thanksgiving to gather together and ask the Lord’s blessings and to return sincere thanksgiving to Him for His blessings to this People gathered from all over the world; this nation of pilgrims called America.
+God blessed that vision and covenant between our Pilgrim forebears and Himself.
+It remains for the church, each family, and each believer to take a stand on that day granted unto us as a national day of thanksgiving to gather together and ask the Lord’s blessings and to return sincere thanksgiving to Him for His blessings to this People gathered from all over the world; this nation of pilgrims called America.

 Therefore let us take a stand: Let every believer resist the temptations of this “secular age” that would draw us away from the covenants our spiritual forefathers in this country made with the Almighty and return unto Him with repentance, true faith, and hearts filled with thanksgiving.